 Pursuant to the terms of a "voting trust agreement" entered into by Stephens Inc. and certain affiliates of Stephens Inc. which collectively own approximately 23.7% of our common stock, unless the Voting Trust is revoked or otherwise expires, the trustee of the Voting Trust must vote the shares of common stock held by the voting trust "FOR" or "AGAINST" any proposal or other matter submitted to our stockholders for approval in the same proportion as the votes cast "FOR" and "AGAINST" such proposal or other matter by all other stockholders, not counting abstentions.
-Therefore, each proxy received voting "FOR" or "AGAINST" any proposal or other matter submitted to be voted "FOR" or "AGAINST" appropriate number of shares held in the Voting Trust to be voted "FOR" or "AGAINST" a proposal.
+Therefore, each proxy received voting "FOR" or "AGAINST" any proposal will result in a proportionate number of shares held in the Voting Trust to be voted "FOR" or "AGAINST" a proposal.
 For proposals requiring a selection of a particular choice, the Voting Trust will be voted in the same proportion as the votes cast for each alternative, not counting abstentions.
 Abstentions and broker non-votes will not impact how the shares in the voting trust are counted.